philidem/node-rest-handler/README.md

             // send error with 400 code
             // Request that will cause error: "http://localhost:8080/orders/"
             //
             // NOTE: Status code is optional.
-Calling error with no argument will
+Calling error with one argument will
             // use the default error status code of 500. return rest.error(400, '"orderId" is required');
         }